 The desk clerk stood me off at his steel and glass security door, waiting a cool half-minute before buzzing the lock to let me out of the cashier’s counter.
 I stepped aside an arthritic mopper who’d handed the billfold to me as she scrubbed some heel marks with a scouring pad.
 Cleaning woman in a YM?
 I was in no inquiring mood here either, but did fix on her thickly calloused hands and gnarled fingers.

-As soon as the elevator hit floor 7, I caught myself in another brutal full-length mirror, Cuisinart hair, itchy jowls, unbuckled at the flannel and denim waistline—damned if I really looked that puffy and pale.
-I fled down the dim, split-pea hallway back to 718, busting ATF-style into the spare, 8’ x 10’ room.
+As soon as the elevator hit floor 7, I caught myself in yet another brutal full-length mirror, Cuisinart hair, itchy jowls, unbuckled at the flannel and denim waistline—damned if I really looked that puffy and pale.
+I fled down the dim, split-pea hallway back to 718, busting ATF-style into the spare, 8’x10’ room.
 I flicked on a light switch above its black, no-dial extension phone.
-A small, white shade covered the flickering 40-watt lamp nailed directly above the bed, a paint speckled, metal-frame single with casters grooved deeply into a reseda tile floor.
+A small, white shade covered the flickering 40-watt lamp nailed directly above the bed, a paint speckled, metal-frame single with casters grooved deeply into a secretion stained reseda tile floor.

 Unfortunately, that was like holding back the Raiders’ Black Hole.
 My head began seizing, racing in no discernible direction other than away from where I was.
 I paused to catch my breath, grab my nose, pressure squeeze my groin and dart down the hallway, across a dimpled turquoise carpet runner that clashed violently with split-pea walls and those red fire sprinklers clanking overhead.

 Each mud brown door yielded a life current unto itself: 715 a shortwave radio, 713 a past-prime TV.
 Electric shavers, blenders, window fans, space heaters and vaporizers hummed through successive door vents between 718 and the head, marginally masking belches, chain coughing, game shows, country singalongs and long lost regulars reduced to arguing with themselves.
-Sounded as though 711 preferred a one-man dialogue, faithfully recreating the rantings between him and a cuckolding former wife.
+Sounded as though 711 preferred a one-man dialogue, faithfully recreating the rantings vis-à-vis his cuckolding former wife.

 “Uh yeah, sure,” I gulped, wiping the sweat from my forehead with my regulation issue white towel as I made for the nearest urinal.
 “Whatrya…”

 “Shavin’ my melon,” the sea lion studied me through the sink mirrors as I unzipped toward pisser number two.
 “Keeps the head clear, thoughts don’t get tangled up in the brush.”
 With that, he shaved carefully, back to brows, pulling his scalp taut with the other hand, steadying himself by propping his hairy beachball belly over the sink top.
-Barbasol clumps dropped down onto his beer-swollen abdomen like toaster thawed Dreamwhip, dripping slowly into the canyon of his navel.
+Barbasol clumps dropped down onto his beer-swollen abdomen, dripping slowly into the canyon of his navel.
 “Just like Kojak.”

 “Don’t cut yourself there,” I replied, flushing and shaking, zipping away from the pot, startled by a loud bang, followed by hornish, elongated gas passing.
-A center stall beyond the urinals opened slowly, some wiry middle-aged dockhand emerging, skivvies down to his steel-toed work boots, waving folds of bun wad as if bon voyaging the Queen Mary.
+A center stall beyond the urinals opened slowly, some wiry middle-aged dockhand emerging, skivvies down to his steel-toed work boots, waving folds of bun wad as if bon voyaging the QE II.
 In his wake, I bolted for the door.